Elyse Tonna

 The SPRING Programme was shortlisted for the ARTZID Best Exhibition Programme in 2022.

 What do you think is the purpose of art?
-To break boundaries, binaries and to dream.
+To break boundaries, binaries, and to dream.
 To speculate, to create opportunities for discussion, to articulate multiple perspectives and differences, to be a means to connect communities amidst their differences.

 Contacts